 - Providing a dated note explaining the absence when your child returns to school if the information has not been communicated by other means.

 In the case of unauthorised term time leave, the letter that is sent by me refusing a term time leave application will be regarded as the formal warning.
 If you then take the decision to remove your child from school for the holiday, I will request the Local Authority to consider issuing a Fixed Penalty Notice.
 Each case will be judged under its own merit based upon our school’s attendance policy.

-Please contact Mrs. Thomson (our Family Liaison and Attendance Officer) or myself at an early stage, so that we will work together to resolve any attendance problems; there may be times when other agencies (e.g. Foundation of Light, School Nurse) are able to offer specialist support.
+Please contact Mr Dickinson (our Family Liaison Officer), so that we will work together to resolve any attendance problems; there may be times when other agencies (e.g. School Nurse, Early Help workers) are able to offer specialist support.
 It is vital that you contact us at the earliest opportunity if your child appears unhappy about school so that we can work together to support you and your child.